|

 about poetry.
 Kandinsky puts paintings of paintbrushes in there sometimes.

 And other art tools.
-And the simple geometric shapes he draws/paints are also
+And the simple geometric shapes he draws/paints are

-basic tools in creating visual art with computers, whether the work is abstract
+They also are basic tools in creating visual art with computers, whether

 To the left are links to the SWF Flash animations I used.
 Most of these